leojang2003/leojang2003.github.io/_posts/2019-10-01-mastercard-interchange-rate.markdown

 • The interchange rate designator (IRD) (PDS 0158 [Business Activity], subfield 4 [Interchange Rate Designator]).
 An IRD represents an interchange program and its associated interchange rate.
 IRD 代表對應的 interchange program 及發卡行回傭

+Transaction type is criteria that GCMS considers when qualifying transactions for interchange programs.A transaction type Is identified by DE 3 (Processing Code), subfield 1 (Cardholder Transaction Type) IRD 會看